 The criteria for election to Academy Membership are as follows:

-- Achievements in publication, showing significant evidence of originality and scholarship; at least some of the candidate's publications must have attracted scholarly interest outside of Ireland.
+- Achievements in research outputs (publications and other), showing significant evidence of originality and scholarship; at least some of the Candidate’s publications/research outputs must have attracted international scholarly interest outside of Ireland

-- Other academic achievements, reflected in the scholarly standing of the candidate and his or her contributions to the discipline.
+- Other academic achievements, reflected in the scholarly standing of the Candidate, impact of the Candidate’s research and their contributions to the discipline.

 It may also be useful to speak informally with an Academy Member.
 A complete list of current Academy Members is available here